Parliament: Disgusted with behaviour of BJP, Opposition during Monsoon Session, says Deve Gowda

 The senior leader added: “People danced on the table in the Well of the House.
 In my 30 years as a parliamentarian, I have never witnessed any incident like this.”

-Gowda was purportedly referring to Opposition MPs climbing atop tables and throwing papers during a discussion on farm laws in the Rajya Sabha on August 10.
+Gowda was referring to Opposition MPs climbing atop tables and throwing papers about during a discussion on farm laws in the Rajya Sabha on August 10.
 The Janata Dal (Secular) chief said that such conduct pointed to the deterioration of democratic values, PTI reported.

 Gowda also criticised the Bharatiya Janata Party and the Congress for not resolving matters related to Karnataka, including water disputes, The Hindu reported.
 He added that the Janata Dal (Secular) will begin a state-wide campaign for the resolution of those matters after the end of the Assembly session on September 24.